2016 United States presidential election in New Hampshire: By county

-Results by congressional district
+By congressional district

-Clinton and Trump each won a congressional district, Trump won one that elected a Democrat.
+Clinton and Trump each won a congressional district, with Trump winning one that elected a Democrat.

 Analysis

 Hillary Clinton's margin of victory was the smallest for a Democrat in the state since Woodrow Wilson narrowly won it in 1916.
 New Hampshire last voted for a Republican, George W. Bush, in 2000, and although Trump did not win New Hampshire, the top-line county results were exactly the same in 2000 and 2016.

+A New England state, New Hampshire is one of the most educated states in the country.
+The swings in the most college-educated counties (see the map), including Grafton (home to Dartmouth College), Hillsborough, and Rockingham were small enough to narrowly keep the state in Clinton's column.

 Despite Trump's narrow loss, this would be the first and only presidential election since 2000 where New Hampshire would vote more Republican than the national average, when the Republican candidate won more of the state's counties, along with the first time since 1976 when the winner of Coos County did not also carry the state as well.
-Coincidentally, New Hampshire voted as Republican in 2016 as it did Democratic in 2012 and 2020 in comparison to the rest of the nation.
+Coincidentally, New Hampshire voted as Republican in 2016 as it did Democratic in 2012 in comparison to the rest of the nation.